Concealed Carry: Frequently Asked Questions (FAQ)

 A1.
 Yes.
 You should also carry your driver’s license, too, just to be safe in any legal situation.
 You went through the trouble of getting a CCL, why wouldn’t you carry it?

 Q2.
 How much is it to get your concealed carry license?

 A2.
 It depends on where you live, who you ask, who’s your instructor, etc. I paid approximately $400 for all of my training, the classes, and sending in my paperwork.
 This doesn’t include my firearm or accessories.

 Q3.
 Is it worth it to get a concealed carry license if your state does not require it?

-Listen, having the license means you went through training and another person, other than your dad, believes you are competent with your concealed carry weapon.
+Listen, having the license means you went through training and another person, other than your dad, believe you are competent with your concealed carry weapon.
 In other words, it’s a bit less shady than just keeping a gun in your waistband.

 Q4.
 Do you have to have your weapon on you at all times?